 Q. Can I batch process the Noise Reduction?

 A. Yep.
-Go in to Library Grid mode.
+I did a video about it right here.
+In short, Go in to Library Grid mode.
 Select the photos you want to batch.
 Then right click and choose Enhance and it will apply to all of them.
 Just be aware that it takes time and a lot of disk space since the files are large.

 Q. Can I use the new NR with the masking tools in Lightroom / Camera Raw?